 The ethical expression for what Abraham did is that he meant to murder Isaac;

-the religious expression is that he meant to sacrifice Isaac—but precisely in this
+the religious expression is that he meant to sacrifice Isaac—

 and yet without this anxiety Abraham is not who he is.